-In the cyclic three-level systems, the inner-state enantioseparation (commonly called as enantio-specific state transfer)~\cite{Kral,Li3,Jia2,Ye1,Torosov1,Torosov2,Wu} and the spatial enantioseparation~\cite{Li2,ShapiroLiX} have been theoretically discussed.
+In the cyclic three-level systems, the inner-state enantioseparation (commonly called enantio-specific state transfer)~\cite{Kral,Li3,Jia2,Ye1,Torosov1,Torosov2,Wu} and the spatial enantioseparation~\cite{Li2,ShapiroLiX} have been discussed theoretically.
 The corresponding experiments of inner-state enantioseparation have also been investigated in experiments~\cite{Eibenberger,Perez}.
-For inner-state enantioseparation, a chiral mixture can be enantio-purified in one of the three inner states (i.e., with only one enantiomer occupying that state)~\cite{Kral,Li3,Jia2}.
+For inner-state enantioseparation, a chiral mixture can be enantiopurified in one of the three inner states (i.e., with only one enantiomer occupying that state)~\cite{Kral,Li3,Jia2}.
 The enantiopure molecules in that state can be further spatially separated from the initial chiral mixture by a variety of energy-dependent processes.
-For spatial enantioseparation~\cite{Li2,ShapiroLiX}, the different overall phases of the coupling strengths for two enantiomers leads to the chirality-dependent induced gauge potentials for molecules.
-By these induced gauge potentials, a racemic molecular beam is split into sub-beams, depending on the molecular chirality or/and inner state.
+For spatial enantioseparation~\cite{Li2,ShapiroLiX}, the different overall phases of the coupling strengths for two enantiomers lead to the chirality-dependent induced gauge potentials for molecules.
+By these induced gauge potentials, a racemic molecular beam is split into subbeams, depending on the molecular chirality or inner state.

-For real molecules, especially the gas chiral molecules used in recent experiments~\cite{Eibenberger} for the cyclic three-level systems, the molecular rotations should be considered and may bring some negative effects on inner-state or spatial enantioseparation in the original schemes~\cite{Kral2,Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu}.
+For real molecules, especially the gaseous chiral molecules used in recent experiments~\cite{Eibenberger} for the cyclic three-level systems, the molecular rotations should be considered and may introduce some negative effects on inner-state or spatial enantioseparation in the original schemes~\cite{Kral2,Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu}.
 Due to the magnetic degeneracy of the molecular rotational states, the ideal single-loop cyclic three-level system~\cite{Kral2,Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu} is generally replaced by a complicated multiple-loop one~\cite{Hornberger}.
 This reduces the ability of inner-state enantioseparation and spatial enantioseparation of chiral molecules.
 Fortunately, for the asymmetric-top chiral molecules, the single-loop configuration is constructed by applying three electromagnetic fields with appropriate polarization vectors and frequencies~\cite{Ye,Koch}.